 When Students Want To Hear What The Professor Is Saying – but Cant.

 Think back to when you were in college.
 Was your classroom usually small and intimate?
 Or did you often find yourself in a giant lecture hall with hundreds of other students?
-If it was the former, then you know that there was almost nothing worse than showing up late to class.
+If it was the latter, then you know that there was almost nothing worse than showing up late to class.
 If you were late, you would be very lucky to get a seat close enough to the instructor that allowed you to properly hear the lesson of the day.

 If you weren’t so lucky and ended up in the back, the distance would make the professor’s lecture sound muffled against the ambient noise of the room.
 A dedicated audio solution would have gone a long way towards ensuring that you never missed any important notes – especially anything that could have been on the test.